0xfe/hacking-stellar/3-assets.md

 $ lumen trust create bob CAD 5000

 # This will fail
-$ lumen pay 7000 CAD-BoC --from BankOfCanada --to bob
+$ lumen pay 7000 CAD --from BankOfCanada --to bob
 ```

 As an anchor, you can also choose to pre-approve your asset holders.
 By marking the issuing account as `AUTH_REQUIRED`, you can require trustlines to be authorized by the issuer before they can be established.